‘Everything I do, it affects:’ Kids with type 1 diabetes testify before Senate panel

 She pointed to new devices such as continuous glucose monitors and insulin pumps which were not readily available to people with type 1 diabetes when she was first diagnosed.

-“When I was one, I was doing shots and that was about six shots a day not including finger pricks,” Cataldo said.
+“When I was one, I was doing shots and that was about six shots a day not including finger pricks,” said Cataldo.
 “Just to see all the technology now that has advanced even the past two years, the past five.
 It’s amazing.”

 Congress is now considering legislation to reauthorize funding for SDP so that money doesn’t run out by the end of September.